bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 'southeast', 'east' and 'west', then it sets the origin to the center,  the four
 corners of the viewport, or the middle of the four sides of it.

-If it starts with 'ymax' the origin is moved so that its y-position is at a position same as the viewport height.
-If it starts with 'xmax' the origin is moved so that its x-position is at a position same as the viewport width.
+If it starts with 'top' the origin is moved so that its y-position is at a position same as the viewport height.
+If it starts with 'side' the origin is moved so that its x-position is at a position same as the viewport width.

-# The 'group' command

-The "group" operation is to create a new group that holds a collection of attribute values such that they will be applied to an element all at once.
-This allows, for instance, creating of many different boxes all of the same attributes.
-Changes made to a group affects all elements inheriting attributes from that group.

-    \group mygroup {linesize:1,w:3,h:2}
-    \box {group:mygroup} (0,0) (1,2)
-    \box {group:mygroup,linesize:2} (0,0) (1,2)

-In the previous example the first box will be created with "linesize:1", "w:3", and "h:2" attributes.
-The second box will have the same set of attributes as the first one except that it will have "linesize:2" instead of "linesize:1".
+For 'top' the x-origin is not changed.
+For 'side' the y-origin is not changed.